-If you’ve taken the plunge and decided to sell your home during this current downturn in the housing cycle, a little bit of “sweat equity and elbow grease” can help seal the deal.
-Though right now doesn’t appear to be the best time to sell your home, you can take these steps to make it irresistible to what buyers ARE out there.
-The key is to make your home as appealing to as many people as possible:
+If you’ve taken the plunge and decided to sell your home, a little “sweat equity and elbow grease” can help seal the deal, seal it more quickly, and at a higher price.
+The longer your home sits on the market, the more people will think there’s something wrong with it or think that the price is too high.
+And although right now may or may not be the best time to sell your home, you can take these steps to make it irresistible to what buyers ARE out there.
+The key is to make your home as appealing and irresistible to as many buyers as possible:

 1. Paint the exterior of your home.
 It’s amazing how a coat of fresh paint can boost a home’s curb appeal.
 If you cannot afford to paint the entire house, try painting the trim and the front door.

 2. Store away any bicycles, skateboards, portable basketball goals, and toys.
 Make sure you get them out of view, but NOT re-cluttered in another part of the yard or house!